Treatment for vertigo

 Below are herbs for vertigo that have been proven to be effective

-Ginkgo biloba is a Chinese herb known for resolving the symptoms of vertigo.
+Ginkgo biloba is a Chinese herb known for relieving vertigo symptoms.
 It works by managing blood flow to the brain to relieve dizziness and balance issues.
-A study in the International Journal of Otolaryngology finds Ginkgo biloba as effective as betahistine medication in managing vertigo.
+A study in the International Journal of Otolaryngology found that Ginkgo biloba is as effective as betahistine medication in managing vertigo.

 Essential oils are a safe and helpful natural treatment for vertigo.

-Essential oils are a natural treatment for vertigo; they are affordable options for managing the symptoms of vertigo, including nausea, headaches, and dizziness.
+Essential oils are a natural treatment for vertigo.
+They are affordable options for managing its symptoms, including nausea, headaches, and dizziness.

 Some options for managing vertigo include peppermint, ginger, lavender, and lemon essential oils.